Bukhara International Airport (BHK) — Airport Guide 2026

 Visa-free 30 days (90+ countries) or $20 e-visa

-Hotel slips required if you stay >3 days; keep every one
+Hotel slip required per night if staying >3 days; keep every one

 Uzbekistan Airways, Turkish Airlines, Aeroflot, Pobeda, Red Wings, UTair